reyj1999/calendar-mirror/README.md

 * option to change the application font size (DPI monitors)
 * xml file storage
 * ICS import (e.g. Google calendar birthdays)
-* prebuilt binary for Debian 12 distros
+* pre-built binaries for Debian 12 and Ubuntu 22.04 distros

 ## Installation

-### Casper Calendar Prebuilt Binary
+### Casper Calendar Pre-built Binaries

+### Debian 12 Bookworm

+A Casper Calendar pre-built binary for Debian 12 Bookworm can be downloaded from the [binary folder](https://github.com/crispinalan/caspercalendar/tree/main/binary).
+It includes a directory called  <ins>diphones</ins> containing the diphone wav files for speaking and the Debian CopperSpice shared libraries to run the application.

+### Ubuntu 22.04

-A prebuilt binary for Casper Calendar is available and can be downloaded from the [binary folder](https://github.com/crispinalan/caspercalendar/tree/main/binary) which has been built using Debian 12 Bookworm and includes a directory called  <ins>diphones</ins> containing the diphone wav files for speaking and the CopperSpice shared libraries to run the application.
+A Casper Calendar pre-built binary for Ubuntu 22.04 can be downloaded from the [binary folder](https://github.com/crispinalan/caspercalendar/tree/main/binary).
+It includes a directory called  <ins>diphones</ins> containing the diphone wav files for speaking and the Ubuntu CopperSpice shared libraries to run the application.

+You need to run programs compiled on Debian on Debian and programs compiled on Ubuntu on Ubuntu due to ABI incompatibilites.

 ## Casper Calendar Usage

 ### Adding New Event